DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Discussion

 \section{Discussion}

 We introduced DDNet, a unified physics-informed deep learning framework to solve forward, parametric, and inverse design problems in semiconductor engineering.
-DDNet trains on synthetic data, but has the infrastructure to augment its predictive power using experimental or target performance datasets for inverse design applications with minimal computational overhead.
-Furthermore, the architecture shown here can be fine-tuned to solve semiconductor problems for different materials and geometries, including problems in three spatial dimensions and heterostructures.
+As an inverse design tool, DDNet usually trains on synthetic data, but has the infrastructure to augment its predictive power by incorporating experimental or target performance datasets at minimal computational overhead.
+Furthermore, the architecture shown here can be fine-tuned to solve semiconductor problems for different materials and geometries, including heterostructures.
 The novel framework presented complements and expands the capabilities of traditional forward solvers and data-driven machine learning algorithms, demonstrating inverse design capabilities and functionalities not explored before.
-Future research will focus on scaling and generalizing DDNet to more complex device geometries, multi-material interfaces, and coupled multi-physics applications, such as electrical and thermal transport.
+Future research will focus on scaling and generalizing DDNet to more complex device geometries, multiple materials, and coupled multi-physics applications, such as optical and thermal transport.